Seattle Seahawks: Behring / Hofmann era (1988–1996)

 In 1988, Ken Behring and partner Ken Hofmann purchased the team for a reported $80 million.
-The Seahawks won their first division title in 1988, but would miss the playoffs in the next three seasons, after which Knox left the team.
+The Seahawks won their first division title in 1988, but missed the playoffs in the next three seasons, after which Knox left the team.
 For most of the 1990s, the Seahawks continued to struggle.
 They saw three consecutive losing seasons (1992–1994) under head coach Tom Flores, including a franchise worst 2–14 season in 1992.
 After the 1994 season, Flores was fired and Dennis Erickson was brought in as head coach.

-Paul Allen era (1997–present)
+Paul Allen era (1997–2018)

 In 1996, Behring and Hoffman transferred the team's operations to Anaheim, California, although the team continued to play in Seattle.
 They also contemplated moving the team itself, which was in bankruptcy for a short period.
 The move was widely criticized.
 The NFL threatened Behring with a $500,000-per-day fine if he did not move the team's operations back to Seattle.

 The following year, Behring and Hoffman sold the team to Microsoft co-founder Paul Allen for $200 million.

-Erickson's tenure as head coach ended after the 1998 season; the Seahawks missed the playoffs for all four of his seasons with the team, extending their "playoff drought" to ten seasons.
+Erickson's tenure as head coach ended after the 1998 season; the Seahawks missed the playoffs for all four of his seasons with the team, extending their playoff drought to ten seasons.

-Mike Holmgren years (1999–2008)
+Mike Holmgren era (1999–2008)

 Matt Hasselbeck played as the Seahawks quarterback from 2001 to 2010 and led the team to six postseason appearances and a Super Bowl appearance.

-In 1999, Mike Holmgren was hired as head coach.
-He would coach for 10 seasons.
-The Seahawks won their second division title, as well as a wild card berth in the playoffs, losing to the Miami Dolphins 20–17.
+In 1999, Mike Holmgren was hired as head coach, and led the team for ten seasons.
+The Seahawks (9–7) won their second division title in 1999, but lost at home in the playoffs to the wild card Miami Dolphins 20–17, in the final NFL game played in the Kingdome.